Fed holds interest rates steady, says economy remains on track

 Financial markets had expected the Fed to hold its benchmark overnight lending rate steady in the current range of 2.00 percent to 2.25 percent.

-The dollar weakened modestly against the euro and Japanese yen, but other financial markets were little changed from levels ahead of the Fed’s statement.
-Stocks remained mixed after Wednesday’s substantial rally following the results of the U.S. midterm elections, in which Democrats captured control of the U.S. House of Representatives but Republicans held the Senate.
+The dollar weakened modestly against the euro EUR= and Japanese yen JPY=, but other financial markets were little changed from levels ahead of the Fed's statement.
+Stocks remained mixed after Wednesday's substantial rally following the results of the U.S. midterm elections, in which Democrats captured control of the U.S. House of Representatives but Republicans held the Senate.

 U.S. Treasury yields largely remained near their highs on the day.